rclinton10/224v-openai-processing/README.md

 * faded - large portion of text is difficult to read
 * handwritten - large portion of text is written by hand
 * image_heavy - many images are on the newspaper

+Naming conventions for images in evaluation_data:
+* "has__" - image comes from Harvard American Stories dataset
+* "jaic__" - image comes from Japanese American Internment Camp dataset

 **11/13**